-The Commission currently reports fiduciary funds as its only type of agency fund.
-Fiduciary funds are used to report assets held by the Commission in a purely custodial capacity.
-The Commission collects these assets and transfers them to the proper individual, private organizations or other government.
+The Commission currently reports agency funds as its only type of fiduciary fund.
+Agency funds are used to report assets held by the Commission in a purely custodial capacity.
+The Commission collects these assets and transfers them to the proper individual, private organization, or other government.

-The following fiduciary funds are presented with the Commission's financial statements:
+The following agency funds are presented with the Commission's financial statements: